 Why do you think Norwegian music is influenced by such a wide range of music?
 I think the collective influences from the people here are one of the main reasons, a lot of people who produce electronic dance music in Norway have large record collections.
 There are synthesiser guys, dub guys, Kraut guys and disco that came before us and now we can just make our own ‘local’ version of it with a ‘Norwegian twist’ because we have the technology, they didn’t.
 We gained confidence from our record releases which did ok amongst the people we consider it important to reach.
 This bred confidence between us.
 Norwegians were producing some great records; you’d play them out and they worked on the radio and in clubs and the locals really liked it.
 They didn’t realise that it was Norwegian music.
 Some of the biggest records I’ve played in my 30 years of DJing have been made in Norway.

 Could you tell us about Frode Holm’s role in the Norwegian scene?
 There didn’t appear to be many attempts at making disco in Norway and we had all been trying to find traces of proper disco [being produced in Norway], then we found Frode Holm who was running a record shop in our main hangout in Oslo.
-His best track ‘Fotspor’ has fantastic production, great vocals and lyrics which tell a story about going out into the world and marking your mark.
+His best track ‘Fotspor’ from his 1981 album ‘Holme CPU’ has fantastic production, great vocals and lyrics which tell a story about going out into the world and marking your mark.
 There might not be much going on in your local area, so you can go to LA, New York or San Francisco in North America.
 I can relate to these lyrics because in Tromsø until we started doing parties, I really wanted to be somewhere else.
 I can really relate to the feeling that you don’t want to be stuck in the same place forever.
 Probably why I ended up in Oslo of course, it’s such a fantastic city.
-Frode’s music was influenced by really pure disco, jazz-funk and soul but with a Norwegian lyric which made for an odd record which was so important in Norwegian musical history.
+Frode’s music was influenced by really pure disco, jazz-funk and soul but with a Norwegian lyric which made for an odd record that was so important in Norwegian musical history.
 So Frode was a pioneer here in Oslo, of a generation born twenty years before us but doing what we are doing now, back then.

 When did you start DJing internationally?
 My first gig abroad was in North Yorkshire, in 1993, when I was studying journalism at Darlington College in the North East of England.
 There was a record shop in Darlington where I met Moonboots who was putting out twelve inches.
 I had heard a rumour about this record shop in a derelict area of town behind some garages, as I walked past, I heard a bass drum and went through a door.
 I thought I’d arrived in heaven.
 It was packed with people, shrink-wrapped American imports, even back then!
 From 1998 I was a bi-monthly resident at Plastic People in London.
 I started going to London on the last British Airways plane on a Saturday afternoon and flew back on the first plane Sunday morning.
 After that, we discovered ‘Sunday Best’ which was a key club event in the timeline of disco and Balearic music, and it became a home from home for me.
 Around 2000, I started DJing in Easter Europe more and you think that Eastern Europe, just after the Berlin Wall came down that it would be dull and grey.
 Wow, they like to party.
 I have DJed at so many gigs and they’ve been fantastic.
 My style of DJing is not for every club, so the number of places I can play is limited but I DJ once a month somewhere in Europe and have a great time.
-I DJ in clubs that want to hear good music, I put in ethnic elements, dub it up and have a bit of fun, try not to be so serious.
-Dance music is in a strange world but I’m really happy to be a part of it.
+I perform in clubs that want to hear good music, I put in ethnic elements, dub it up and have a bit of fun, try not to be so serious.
+Dance music resides in a strange world but I’m really happy to be a part of it.